influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/query/_index.md

 ## inBucket()
-The primary function in this package is [`query.inBucket()`](/v2.0/reference/flux/stdlib/experimental/query/inbucket/), which utilizes all other functions in this package.
+The primary function in this package is [`query.inBucket()`](/v2.0/reference/flux/stdlib/experimental/query/inbucket/), which uses all other functions in this package.

 ```js
 import "experimental/query"